Khedash/Sql-Analytics-Project/README.md

 - **Visual Studio Code:** My go-to environment for database management and executing SQL queries efficiently.
 - **Python:** Pandas, Matplotlib, Seaborn
 - **GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration, transparency, and project tracking.
-- **Excel/CSV:** Used for Editing and Cleaning of the dataset, helping to structure the data properly before deeper analysis.
+- **Excel/CSV:** Used for editing and cleaning of the dataset, helping to structure the data properly before deeper analysis.

+---
+## 6. Project Structure
+Sql-Analytics-Project/
+│
+├── Charts/               → All visualizations generated from SQL and Python ├── Sql_project/          → SQL query scripts
+├── diabetes_dataset.csv  → Dataset used for analysis
+└── README.md             → Project documentation
 ---

 ## 5. SQL Analysis & Insights

 ### ✅ 1.
 How many patients are diabetic vs non-diabetic?